 Currently, and counterintuitively, the market is buoyant due to the after-effects of the COVID lockdown.
 Many larger international companies have been affected by the pandemic with their stocks and shares falling considerably leaving them vulnerable.
 It is now difficult to gauge what the future holds.
 However, many new smaller companies, not affected by the general economy and with their own niche, have flourished.
 Of course, the pharmaceutical industry is particularly favored, backed by the search for a COVID vaccine.

 4d Pharma (DDDD), which focuses on biotherapeutics, has surprised many with their value increasing from below 50p to 136.5p in a matter of weeks.
-Valirx (VAL) that looks at cancer treatments, reached 26.5p from 8.25p within August.
+Valirx (VAL) which looks at cancer treatments, reached 26.5p from 8.25p within August.
 These were well known as “punters’ favorites even before they rose.
 It is of course wise to invest in pharma companies that are diversified, and not just concentrating on the COVID vaccine.
 I think as soon as we find a cure for COVID, sadly, we will have other viruses following.
 We have to accept we are living in an age where viruses are part of everyday life.
 So, pharma stocks appear well-favored for a while to come.

 As far as oil consumption and production are concerned, we all travel and continue to do so, albeit on a lesser scale.
 The point to remember is that betting on the demise of oil is not a good idea given the way that the cheaper it gets, the less cost the oil industry tends to charge for production.
 Also, expensive wells go out of business, so there is an adjustment to suit the conditions in terms of what is coming out of the ground.